-7.1: Providing students access to technology support is very important.
-Don't assume that students know how to obtain support from the institution.
-Provide instructions/links for students to access the technology help services available to them.

-7.2: The syllabus contains an excerpt from the institution website pertaining to accessibility.
-Consider providing a link to the site or instructions for students to access the services.
-Currently, a link placeholder is provided.

-7.3: Access to the institutional academic support services is critical.
-Consider providing instructions/links to tutoring and other academic support services.

-7.4: As with academic support, student wellness and support is also critical.
-Consider providing instructions/links to the institutional student support services.
+- 7.1: Consider providing instructions/links for students to access the technology help services available to them. - 7.2: The syllabus contains an excerpt from the institution website pertaining to accessibility.
+Consider providing a link to the site or instructions for students to access the services. - 7.3: Consider providing instructions/links to tutoring and other academic support services. - 7.4: Consider providing instructions/links to the institutional student support services.